DPHPC-SDDMM/sddmm/README.md

 ## All Benchmarking result plots

+### Steps to reproduce the plots

+Run Python scripts /results/analysis/plots.py (uncomment which results to plot) and /results/analysis/my_plots.py.

 ### Experiment 1

 Vary non-zero density ($10^{−3}$, $5^{−3}$, $10^{−4}$, $5^{−4}$, $10^{−5}$), $A \in \{N \times K\}$, $B \in \{K \times M\}$ and $S \in \{N \times M\}$ for two different sizes N1 = M1 = 102539 and N2 = M2 = 10253.
 The experiment was repeated for inner dimension $K \in \{32, 128, 512\}$.